louis-prudhomme/haurakleu-project/report/report.md

 The trigger `trg_student_promotion` checks if the promotion of the student matches its study level.
 To achieve this, it gets the current year and month.
 If the month is before september, we take the previous year as reference.
 Then we calculate the difference between calculated gratuating year and state graduating year.
 If the result is inconsistent, it raises a -20006 APPLICATION ERROR.

-## Report statistics :
+## Report statistics

-Most wanted report
+- Most wanted report
-Number of view per report
+- Number of view per report
-Most wanted keyword
+- Most wanted keyword
-Number of consultation for each report
+- Number of consultation for each report
-Number of copy for each report
+- Number of copy for each report
-Number of printing for each report
+- Number of printing for each report
-Number of downloading for each report
+- Number of downloading for each report

-## Report :
+## Report

 All students have to submit intermediate documents but only the final report will be saved Submit the report before a deadline
 Become readable for the students and teachers only after validation of both tutors

-## Confidentiality :
+## Confidentiality

-Implementation of the report confidentiality
+- Implementation of report confidentiality
-When a user wants to download, copy or print a report, check that the action requested are allow by the level of confidentiality.
-Only the people who have an access to MyEfrei can have access to the reports after validation

-## Error management :

-When searching for a report by keyword, if the keyword does not already exist in the database, send an error message.

-## Search

-## Trigger TRG_STUDENT_PROMOTION

-## Function FUN_IS_ALLOWED
+Thanks to the function `fun_is_allowed`, we can manage the confidentiality of the reports.

-This function plays a central role in the user's interaction with reports.
+Indeed, this function plays a central role in the user's interaction with reports.
 It takes the `ID`s of a user and a report, as well as an operation’s confidentiality level as an input.
-Then, it pertforms a serie of checks :
+Then, it performs a serie of checks :
-- Checks if both the report and the user exist
+1. Checks if both the report and the user exist
-- Checks if the operation is permitted for this report (printing, for instance, is forbidden for level-2 confidentiality reports)
+2. Checks if the operation is permitted for this report (printing, for instance, is forbidden for level-2 confidentiality reports)
-- Checks if the user is also a My Efrei user or if he was involved in the making of the report (for company tutors, mainly)
+3. Checks if the user is also a My Efrei user or if he was involved in the making of the report (for company tutors, mainly)
-- Checks if the report has been validated or if he was involved in the making of the report (non-validated reports cannot accept incoming operations)
+4. Checks if the report has been validated or if he was involved in the making of the report (non-validated reports cannot accept incoming operations)

 If any of those checks fails, the function raises an exception.
 Otherwise, it simply returns `1`.

 This function is not directly used by the user, but rather a common denominator for the procedures detailed thereafter.

-## Procedures PRC_REPORT_*
+- When a user wants to download, copy or print a report, check that the action requested are allowed by the level of confidentiality.

-Those procedures represent the ability of the user to interact with reports.
+The procedures `PRC_REPORT_*` represent the ability of the user to interact with reports.
 Their are four of them, `CONSULT`, `COPY`, `DOWNLOAD` and `PRINT`.

 Their name are pretty self-explanatory in what each procedure represents.